wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/explore-teams/includes/2-explore-teams.md

 Microsoft Teams provides the enterprise-grade security, compliance, and manageability.
 With Microsoft Teams, organizations can adopt user collaboration and communication while protecting their business data and interest on an enterprise scale.

 ### Security
-Teams enforces two-factor authentication, single sign-on through Active Directory, and encryption of data in transit and at rest.
+Teams enforces two-factor authentication, single Sign-On through Active Directory, and encryption of data in transit and at rest.
 The security capabilities for Teams include:

 * Microsoft Defender for Office 365
 * Safe Links